128technology/docs/docs/intro_installation_byol_azure_mist.md

 8. Accept the terms of use and conditions of the image.
 9. Launch the deployment with the corresponding Azure CLI or PowerShell commands, making use of the URL of the template identified previously.
 For additional information see [Launch the Template](#launch-the-template).

 Once the deployment completes, information is provided in the Outputs tab on the left hand side.

-If the **Session Smart Networking Platform** offering selected for the deployment is a **Private image**, the non-interactive, Zero Touch Provisioning (ZTP) method is triggered.
-After the VM is deployed, an additional 2-3 minutes are required before the ZTP process initializes.
-When the ZTP process is ready, there will be an asset in the Mist inventory to be associated with the router configuration.
+The non-interactive, Zero Touch Provisioning (ZTP) method is triggered.
+After the VM is deployed, it will take an additional 2-3 minutes for the ZTP process to complete.
+When the ZTP process concludes, there will be an asset in the Mist inventory to be associated with the router configuration.

 ### Cloud-init Onboarding
 When launching an instance using CLI or Powershell or while using automation the following user-data section can be leveraged to setup the onboarding data for the instance.